shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 Extension initialized!
 ```

+The `shoutem init` command bootstrapped the `hello-world` folder with extension files.
 Locate to the extension folder:

 ```ShellSession
 $ cd hello-world